Vermont Nursing Assistant Registry

 In Vermont, Certified Nurse Aides are referred to as Licensed Nursing Assistants or LNAs.
 The credentialing and licensing of LNAs is the responsibility of the Vermont Board of Nursing.
-In order to become licensed to work in Vermont as nursing assistants, candidates must meet examination and training requirements and maintain acceptable professional and legal backgrounds.
+In order to become licensed to work in Vermont as nursing assistants, candidates must meet examination and class requirements and maintain acceptable professional and legal backgrounds.

 Becoming a new LNA in Vermont

 Individuals who wish to be listed in the Vermont CNA registry and work as Licensed Nursing Assistants in Vermont must:

 - Enroll in and complete a Vermont-approved nursing assistant program